cvn-intern/PTQuiz/README.md

   ### Question Display
   Present participants with questions, one at a time, during gameplay.
   ### Answer Submission and Scoring
-  Participants should be able to select and submit an answer for each question.
+  Participants can select and submit an answer for each question.
 The app will keep track of the participant’s score as they progress through the question.
   ### Progress and Results
   Display the user's progress (e.g., questions answered, remaining) and the final score upon completion.
   ### Leaderboard